open-ephys/commutator-docs/source/user-guide/mount-connect.rst

 <https://www.edrawingsviewer.com/download-edrawings>`_) or STL files (e.g, `FreeCAD
 <https://www.freecad.org/>`_).
 Both file types are available in the repositories linked above.

-More information on the best location to mount the commutator is available on the next :doc:`tether-management_counterweight` page.
+More information on the best location to mount the commutator is available on the :doc:`tether-management_counterweight` page.

 Connecting